hotmeshio/sdk-typescript/docs/advanced.md

 HotMesh is a distributed orchestration engine.
 Refer to the [Distributed Orchestration Guide](./distributed_orchestration.md) for a high-level overview of the approach.

 ## Distributed Orchestration | System Design
-HotMesh is more than Redis and TypeScript.
 The theory that underlies the architecture is applicable to any number of data storage and streaming backends: [A Message-Oriented Approach to Decentralized Process Orchestration](https://zenodo.org/records/12168558).